artyom/rated/README.md

         rated -burst=2

-Execute curl few times in a row with the same query:
+Execute curl three times in a row with the same query:

         ~ ¶ for i in {1..3} ; do curl -sD- 'http://localhost:8080/?somekey' ;done
         HTTP/1.1 204 No Content